uafgeotools/mtuq/docs/user_guide/gallery_mt.rst

 Marginal likelihoods
 """"""""""""""""""""

-An alternative approach for visualizing likelihood is integrate over orientiation and magnitude parameters, giving a two-dimensional marginal distribution.
+An alternative for visualizing likelihood is integrate over orientiation and magnitude parameters, giving a two-dimensional marginal distribution.
 In this case, it is natural to use the so-called v,w parameterization, as follows:

 .. code::